 It has not so far proved possible to identify the pioneer photographer who took the historic pictures of Newhaven reproduced on the Arrow Series cards.
 Directories provide no obvious lead.
 At least one of the photographs is said to have been found on an early carte de visite that frustratingly lacked a publisher's label!
 The mystery photographer must have been working in Newhaven in the 1860s and still active in the 1890s, unless someone else took over.
 He or she need not, of course, have been the same person who later published the Arrow Series.

 The Arrow Series cards provide a fascinating record of the steamships that served on the Newhaven-Dieppe route in the years before and just after the First World War.
-One well -known card shows a French steamer, believed to be the Tamise (1893-1913), leaving Newhaven Harbour.
+One well-known card shows a French steamer, believed to be the Tamise (1893-1913), leaving Newhaven Harbour.
 It was later republished (along with at least one other Arrow card) by Taylors of Eastbourne.
 Another real photographic card (reproduced above) shows RMS Dieppe (built 1905) steaming rapidly seawards out of Newhaven Harbour, emitting clouds of black smoke.
 Michael Langley in Sussex shipping - sail, steam & motor (2004, Middleton Press, Midhurst) dates the photograph as c.
-1922, but 1910 and 1911 postmarks prove otherwise.
-More modern is a card of RMS Rouen off Newhaven.
+1922, but Henry Oakley, who published his own version of the card and was almost certainly the photographer, recorded the date as July 1905!
+Significantly more modern is an Arrow Series card of RMS Rouen off Newhaven.
 The ship was built in 1912, and a 1914 postmark has been found.
-The same ship is seen in a second card entering Newhaven harbour while in service before the First World War (a 1917 postmark has been seen and the ship became a French Naval vessel during the War).
+The Rouen is also seen in a second card entering Newhaven harbour while in service before the First World War (a 1917 postmark has been seen and the ship became a French Naval vessel during the War).
 Also depicted on Arrow cards are the RMS Newhaven (1911 correspondence noted), RMS Arundel (January 1915 postmark) and the elegant RMS Paris (1915 postmark).

 A few halftone Arrow Series cards of Newhaven edged in purple were printed by Millar & Lang Ltd. of Glasgow in their "National Series".
 No postmarks have been reported but the cards were issued before postage rates on cards were raised from 1/2d to 1d in 1918.
 Millar & Lang were major publishers of cards in Britain, but it would be unwise to conclude on the basis of these relatively scarce purple edged cards that they were the creators of the Arrow Series.
 In all probability, they did little more than print a few Arrow cards to special order, with Bender & Co. supplying the majority of cards from 1910 until the start of the First World War.